jjherscheid/ts-mocks/README.md

 Create **Type-Safe** Mock objects for Typescript Classes and Interfaces Jasmine Spy is automatically created when mocking a method so it is still possible to use verification methods like toHaveBeenCalled().

-Note: If you are using other framework like Jest instead of Jasmine.
-Have a look at https://github.com/ike18t/ts-mockery.

-# Changes

-**1.0 => 2.0** Has breaking change in API.
-But that's only if you used the .Spy properties of the setup() and is() methods

 **Example**:

 Initializing and setting up a new Mock object can be done in several ways: